-In addition, the interns will conduct routine timberland maintenance including blazing property boundaries and will spend some time working on a trail crew and will be required to do light maintenance at the Nature Learning Center.
+In addition, the interns will spend some time working on trails & grounds maintenance and an invasive species management project.
 Candidates should have a background in fish biology and a basic knowledge of forestry and tree identification skills.
 Experience with GPS and GIS (ArcMap) and statistical analysis are preferred.

 Compensation for all internships is $1000/month plus housing.